-When there is a significant actual, potential, or perceived conflict, Glass Lewis' standard practice is to disclose the conflict to its clients on the cover of the relevant Proxy Paper research report.
-By providing prominent disclosure on the face of each report, Glass Lewis customers have the ability to review the disclosure at the same time as they review Glass Lewis' research, analysis and voting recommendations for a particular company and make an informed decision.
+When there is a significant potential conflict, Glass Lewis' standard practice is to disclose the circumstances to its clients on the cover of the relevant Proxy Paper research report.
+By providing prominent disclosure on the face of each report, Glass Lewis clients have the ability to review the disclosure at the same time as they review Glass Lewis' research, analysis and voting recommendations for a particular company and make an informed decision.

-Business Relationships
+Business

-Material Commercial Glass Lewis has a material commercial relationship with a public company.
+Material Commercial Relationships Glass Lewis has a material commercial relationship with a public company.
 Material Client Relationship Glass Lewis has a material client relationship with a public company.

-Material Client Activism

-Glass Lewis has a material client relationship with a shareholder proposal proponent, a dissident shareholder in a proxy contest, or party publicly soliciting shareholder support for or against a director or proposal.
+Material Client Activism Glass Lewis has a material client relationship with a shareholder proposal proponent, a dissident shareholder in a proxy contest, or party publicly soliciting shareholder support for or against a director or proposal.